Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Background: Graphs, Label Inpainting and TabPFN

 \section{Background: Graphs, Label Inpainting and TabPFN}

 \textbf{Graphs.} We consider a simple, undirected\footnote{All results naturally extend to directed graphs; we focus on undirected graphs for ease of presentation.}, unweighted graph $G = (V, E, \mX, \mY)$ with $N$ nodes.
 The graph structure $(V, E)$ is represented by an adjacency matrix $\mA \in \{0,1\}^{N \times N}$.
 Each node is equipped with a feature vector and a class label: the feature vectors are collected in the matrix $\mX \in \sR^{N \times F}$, and the one-hot encoded labels across $C$ classes are given by $\mY \in \{0,1\}^{N \times C}$.
 The (random-walk) \emph{normalized adjacency matrix} is defined as $\hat \mA = \mD^{-1} \mA$, where $\mD$ is a diagonal degree matrix $\mD = \mathrm{diag}(d_1, \dots, d_n)$ with $d_i = \sum_{j=1}^n \mA_{ij}$ denoting the degree of node $i$.
 Given a matrix $\mM\in\sR^{N\times D}$ and a subset of nodes $S \subseteq V$, we write $\mM_S \in \sR^{|S|\times D}$ for the submatrix consisting of the rows of $\mM$ indexed by $S$.
-For a single node $v \in V$, the corresponding row vector is denoted by $\mM_v \in \sR^D$.
+For a single node $v \in V$, the corresponding row vector is denoted by $\vm_v \in \sR^D$.
 Lastly, we denote $[N]=\{1,2,\ldots, N\}$.

-\textbf{Label Inpainting.} We study the label inpainting \citep{graphany2024,finkelshtein2025equivariance} setting, a subtask of inductive node classification.
+\textbf{Label Inpainting.} We study the label inpainting \citep{finkelshtein2025equivariance} setting, a subtask of inductive node classification.
 Let $L \subset V$ denote the set of \emph{labeled nodes} with labels $\mY_L \in \sR^{|L|\times C}$, and let $Q \subseteq V \setminus L$ denote the set of \emph{query nodes}.
 The goal is to predict the missing labels $\mY_Q \in \sR^{|Q|\times C}$ for the query nodes, given the existing labels.
 Unlike the classical semi-supervised regime, which assumes a fixed set of training labels, label inpainting treats the labeled nodes themselves as part of the input, and the test graphs are also partially labeled.
-This formulation enables generalization across varying label sets and unseen graphs: given a partially labeled graph, the task is to “fill in” the missing labels, analogous to inpainting in computer vision, by leveraging both node features and structural information.
+This formulation enables generalization across varying label sets and unseen graphs: given a partially labeled graph, the task is to “fill in” the missing labels by leveraging both node features and structural information, analogous to inpainting in computer vision.